ProAccess/MakeMyHOAok/HOA Cert Program.md

 As an example, consider an association

+- whose reserves are 74% funded, based upon a report by a professional engineering firm that examined physical infrastructure, estimated remaining useful life of components and calculated reserves percent funded.

 - whose board or attorney has certified to BCCAD it has established a client relationship with an attorney specializing in state community association law (for one-half credit) and

 - is a current member of an approved community association education organization, such as ECHO or CAI (for one-half credit).